Jump loci in the equivariant spectral sequence: Jump loci and finiteness properties

 For more details on the relationship between the first resonance variety and the first Alexander invariant of a space, we refer to \cite{PS-jtop}.
 Further generalizations and applications will be pursued elsewhere.

 \begin{ack} This work was started in May-June 2010, when both authors visited the Centro di Ricerca Matematica Ennio De Giorgi in Pisa, and was continued in Spring 2011, when the first author visited Northeastern University.
 The work was completed while the authors visited the University of Sydney, in December 2012.
-We are grateful for the support and hospitality provided, and we also thank Krzysztof Kurdyka and Lauren\c{t}iu P\u{a}unescu for helpful discussions. \end{ack}
+We are grateful for the support and hospitality provided, and we also thank Krzysztof Kurdyka and Lauren\c{t}iu P\u{a}unescu for helpful discussions.
+We are also grateful to the referees, for their pertinent remarks and suggestions. \end{ack}

 [1] {\texttt{\href{http://arxiv.org/abs/#1}{arxiv:#1}}} [1] {\texttt{\href{http://arxiv.org/abs/#1}{arXiv:}} \texttt{\href{http://arxiv.org/abs/#1}{#1}}} [1] {\texttt{\href{http://dx.doi.org/#1}{doi:#1}}} [1] {\href{http://www.ams.org/mathscinet-getitem?mr=#1}{MR#1}}